Funeral Costs on The Increase

 As a company, rising funeral costs remain a concern to us.
 (After all, our number one priority is looking after our families).
-We were one of the first companies in our area to introduce funeral plans to help our families to prepare and save for funerals in advance.
-The average cost of a basic funeral has risen in the last year.
-Today a basic funeral is more than twice as expensive as it was a decade ago.
+We were one of the first funeral directors in Dorset to introduce funeral plans to help our families to prepare and save for funerals in advance.
+The average cost of simple funerals has risen in the last year.
+Today a simple funeral is more than twice as expensive as it was a decade ago.
 This is due to many factors, from the increasing costs of cremation, burial and other expenses, including funeral director’s services.

 Support from the Government

-At such a devastating time for family and friends, the cost of a funeral can be an additional burden.
-However there is some help available, such as assistance from the Social Fund and The Bereavement Support Payment.
+At such a devastating time for family and friends, funeral costs can be an additional burden.
+However, there is some help available, such as assistance from the Social Fund and The Bereavement Support Payment.

-Funeral payments from the Social Fund is a Government Scheme that aims to help contribute towards the cost of a funeral.
+Funeral payments from the Social Fund is a Government Scheme that aims to help contribute towards the funeral costs.
 This is available if you are on low-income or receive certain benefits.
 Often it is a loan that will be paid back to the Government out of the estate.

 The Bereavement Support Payment is for those who have lost a husband, wife or civil partner.
 The Bereavement Support Payment was introduced in April 2017 and replaces any other bereavement allowances.
 You’ll get a larger first payment followed by up to 18 monthly payments.
 The amount depends on your circumstances.

 Prepaid funeral plans can provide peace of mind and security for those taking out the funeral plan as well as for their loved ones.
 By planning ahead, a funeral plan can make the overwhelming situation that bit easier.

 A funeral plan minimises stress and can help shield your loved ones from financial pressure on top of their grieving.
 It also relieves the strain of having to plan it all themselves and means that you get the send-off that you really want.